pjack7oo/Comp312CardGame/README.md

 Windows:

-run the exe provided in the download
+run the exe provided in the download in the release tab